-In v2022.1, there are 119 ICD-10-CM diagnosis codes (out of about 4,500 diagnosis codes in the software) that are included in more than one comorbidity measure:
+In v2023.1, there are 120 ICD-10-CM diagnosis codes (out of about 4,500 diagnosis codes in the software) that are included in more than one comorbidity measure:

-- Two codes included in alcohol abuse and mild liver disease - One code included in autoimmune conditions and valvular disease. - Forty-eight codes included in drug abuse and psychoses - Sixty-three codes included in cerebrovascular disease and paralysis - Two codes included in heart failure and complicated hypertension • - Two codes included in hypertension and moderate to severe renal failure • - One code included in heart failure, complicated hypertension, moderate to severe renal failure.
+- Two codes included in alcohol abuse and mild liver disease - One code included in mild liver disease and other neurological disorders - One code included in autoimmune conditions and valvular disease. - Forty-eight codes included in drug abuse and psychoses - Sixty-three codes included in cerebrovascular disease and paralysis - Two codes included in heart failure and complicated hypertension - Two codes included in hypertension and moderate to severe renal (kidney) failure and disease - One code included in heart failure, complicated hypertension, moderate to severe renal (kidney) failure and disease.